-- Review national data on wellness spaces: Is there science-based research on their efficacy are they a best practice? - Gather information on schools and districts like, Orange County, California, that are piloting school-based "WellSpace" centers as well as other places around country

-- Talk to representatives and sponsors, Herndon and Trujillo, to understand vision and context of HM 43. - Participate and collaborate in the HM 43 study group. - Research schools in state that have already developed wellness spaces (Eldorado High School, ABQ and Whittier Elementary, ABQ: site visits). - Research community centers and non-schools that have created wellness spaces.

-- HM 43 and conversations with Herndon and Trujillo - Information from schools that have already implemented wellness spaces: any data from schools that show positive outcomes.

-Expected Outcome of Research: Report to members on already existing spaces (process of creation, funding, implementation), recommend further steps for creating wellness spaces for individual schools if they are supported by evidence as a best practice.

-Ongoing Issues - Public Education Department Budget as connected to federal funding

-Research Problem: With significant federal funding in New Mexico, how are school districts using the funds?

-- 2021/22 PED Budget Workbook and Budget Files - History of inequitable and inadequate funding history examining the (2018) Contested Education dissertation and other peer-reviewed studies about the historical challenges that affect public education budgets.

-Examine the use of funds at the local level.
+Historical/Literature Review: Review national data on wellness spaces: Is there science-based research on their efficacy-are they a best practice?
+Gather information on schools and districts like, Orange County, California, that are piloting school-based "WellSpace" centers as well as other places around country In-State Review: Talk to representatives and sponsors, Herndon and Trujillo, to understand vision and context of HM 43.
+Participate and collaborate in the HM 43 study group.
+Research schools in state that have already developed wellness spaces (Eldorado High School, ABQ and Whittier Elementary, ABQ: site visits).
+Research community centers and non-schools that have created wellness spaces.
+Data Required: HM 43 and conversations with Herndon and Trujillo Information from schools that have already implemented wellness spaces: any data from schools that show positive outcomes.
+Expected Outcome of Research: Report to membe wellness spaces for individual schools if they are su rs on already existing spaces (process of creation, funding, i oported by evidence as a best practice. implementation), recommend further steps for creating Analyst(s): Garcia · · · · · on Department Budget as connected to o federal funding Research Problem: With significant federal funding i n New Mexico, how are school districts using the funds? e Review: Data Required: , nine the use of funds at the local level.
+Local school district use of federal funds Budget Files History of inequitable and inadequate funding history examining the (2018) Contested Education dissertation and other peer-reviewed studies about the historical challenges that affect public education budgets. ate funding and how they impact students, specifically in term no of the lag in learning that regulted from the Dandomia by effective they are in terms of state funding.
+What other prog brought on by histories of poverty, neglect that have same will of the being developed to onset the challenges

-Local school district use of federal funds

-Expected Outcome of Research: The outcomes of state funding and how they impact students, specifically in terms of the lag in learning that resulted from the Pandemic and what programs and efforts are implement and how effective they are in terms of state funding.
-What other programs will or are being developed to offset the challenges brought on by histories of poverty, neglect that have been exacerbated by the pandemic.